natalieagus/50002/docs/Labs/verilog/supp-seqlogic.md

 ### Multiple Nonblocking Assignments to the Same Register in the Same Block is Confusing

 Within a single procedural block, **multiple** nonblocking assignments to the same register result in the *last executed assignment* determining the final update for that timestep.
-This is like adding a mux in the `d` port of the dff but the following code *hides the mux* from the untrained eye:
+This is like adding a MUX in the `d` port of the dff but the following code *hides the MUX* from the untrained eye:

 ```verilog